Linux 软件免费装

 What do the WooCommerce storefront events do?

-When you enable WooCommerce storefront events in the Events tab, ClickTrail emits view_item, view_item_list, add_to_cart, remove_from_cart, and begin_checkout through the same browser event layer used for other ClickTrail events.
+When you enable WooCommerce storefront events in the Events tab, ClickTrail emits view_item, view_item_list, view_cart, add_to_cart, remove_from_cart, and begin_checkout through the same browser event layer used for other ClickTrail events.
 They are off by default on upgrades.

 Does ClickTrail replace GA4 or GTM?